syncfusion-content/js-api-docs/api/js/ejReportDesigner.md

 ### saveServerReportDialog()
 {:#methods:saveserverreportdialog}

-Opens the report designer browse dialog to save the report into report server.
+Opens the report designer browse dialog to save the report into server.

 #### Example